Farhene/CodePath-TipCalculator/README.md

 The video walkthrough helped a lot.
 However, I spent a great deal of time trying to figure out how to do the github setup because when I clicked "next" after making the repository it made the new repository, yet it did not put in the files from my local folder.
 Therefore, I had to import the files manually to do this.
 Another challenge was dealing with the layout, but I found out that for now I have to stick with one iPhone model that works best for me.
+Another challenge was trying to implement dark mode while also keeping my cute colors as the default.
+I do plan on trying dark mode later.
 I plan on doing more in the time being.
 For now, I wanted to submit the required features for the app.